ricardosantosfc/SOI-ROOM/app/README.md

-The app's source code is contained in this directory.
+The app is contained in this directory.

 ## Install dependencies